-The small and picturesque fishing village of Marsaxlokk (pronounced marsa-schlock – meaning Southern Port) is located in the South Eastern part of Malta, adjacent to Żejtun, Marsascala and Birżebbuġa.
+The small and picturesque fishing village of Marsaxlokk (pronounced marsa-schlock – meaning southeastern port) is located in the South-Eastern part of Malta, adjacent to Żejtun, Marsaskala and Birżebbuġa.

-On Sundays, many Maltese visit the Marsaxlokk fish market to buy from the morning’s catch.
+On Sundays, many Maltese visit the Marsaxlokk fish market to buy fresh seafood from the morning’s catch.

-Marsaxlokk fishing village is the largest fishing harbour of Malta.
+Marsaxlokk fishing village is the largest fishing harbour in Malta.
 It has been so since antiquity and today the greater part of fish sold on the islands are caught by fishermen coming from this village.
-Traditional luzzu’s and larger fishing vessels line the sheltered harbour in a colourful display that has been the subject of countless photo shoots.
+Traditional luzzu’s (brightly-coloured traditional fishing boats) and larger fishing vessels line the sheltered harbour in a colourful display that has been the subject of countless photoshoots.

-During the week, fishermen coming in with their catch take the fish to the fish market in Marsa – a recently opened facility.
+During the week, fishermen coming in with their catch take the fish to the fish market in Marsa.
 From there, hawkers, fish retailers, restaurant owners and others gather in the early hours of the morning to buy fish for redistribution.
 However, on Sundays, fish is sold directly to consumers by the fishermen from stalls in the Marsaxlokk Sunday fish market.

 Marsaxlokk village is only 6.5 kilometres away from Malta International Airport.
 You can be in the village in just 10 minutes by car.
 Various bus routes can take you to Marsaxlokk as well.